-The Distributed Energy Experience will provide new perspectives on the relationship between distributed energy power generators and their customers across the commercial and industrial, campus energy, and district energy landscape.
-It will also feature discussions of new distributed energy technologies such as nuclear microreactors, the rise of energy storage, and advancements in wind and solar.
+The Distributed Energy Experience provided new perspectives on the relationship between distributed energy power generators and their customers across the commercial and industrial, campus energy, and district energy landscape.
+It also featured discussions of new distributed energy technologies such as nuclear microreactors, the rise of energy storage, and advancements in wind and solar.

 Wednesday, July 1

 Today's microgrids contain a variety of technologies, with control systems as varied as the locations in which the microgrids are deployed.
 This discussion will include details about designing microgrids for efficiency and resiliency, including specifics for commercial building managers about how to evaluate the economic viability of grid-connected solar PV, wind, and battery storage at a site, as well as how to identify system sizes and battery dispatch strategies to minimize energy costs.
 It also will provide information about determining how long a system for backup power can sustain critical load during a grid outage.
 Our panel of experts also will discuss how to use renewable resources, along with battery energy storage systems (BESS) and indigenous clean energy (ICE), to build an islanded microgrid.

 Wednesday, July 29